-- Navigate to the OpenShift console in your browser (https://OPENSHIFT_IP_ADDR:8443, replace OPENSHIFT_IP_ADDR with the IP address that was displayed in the case of CDK) and log in to the console with your credentials (for example, with username developer and password, developer). - 2.
-In the Catalog search field, enter Red Hat Fuse 7.0 Camel XML DSL with Spring Boot as the search string and select the Red Hat Fuse 7.0 Camel XML DSL with Spring Boot template.
+- Navigate to the OpenShift console in your browser (https://OPENSHIFT\IP\ADDR:8443, replace OPENSHIFT\IP\ADDR with the IP address that was displayed in the case of CDK) and log in to the console with your credentials (for example, with username developer and password, developer). - 2.
+In the Catalog search field, enter Red Hat Fuse 7.2 Camel XML as the search string and select the Red Hat Fuse 7.2 Camel XML DSL with Spring Boottemplate.

-3. The Information step of the template wizard opens.
-Click Next.

-4. The Configuration step of the template wizard opens, as shown.
-From the Add to Project dropdown, select test.
-You can accept the default values for the rest of the settings in the Configuration step.
+- 3. The Information step of the template wizard opens.
+Click Next. - 4.
+The Configuration step of the template wizard opens, as shown.
+From the Add to Project dropdown, select My Project.